jvtcl/quant-clustering/lecture_slides.md

 Doing Cluster Analysis: Continuous Data
 ===

-- Clusters are sometimes visually obvious in high-density regions of the "attribute space": lots of mutual neighbors.
+- Clusters are sometimes visually obvious in high-density regions of the "attribute space".
+- High-density regions = lots of mutual neighbors.
 - We can also describe each group member as being mutually closer to some "exemplar" or "centroid" than any other.

 ***